huckbit/webpack-js-css/README.md

 # Webpack ES6 and Sass compiler
 Use this config as a starter point to compile Javascript ES6 and Sass using webpack.
-Webpack compile sass in a separate css file with `Autoprefixer` and `source map`.
+In this configuration, webpack compiles sass in a separate css file with `Autoprefixer` and `source map`.

 ### Build and watch the project
 To start watching and compile the app run: